grscwf/twin-mt/nero-paths.md

     But if the player is here on the 2rd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
 So this probably doesn't need another playthrough.
-- (7) Ask the Sprite for access to the named device.
+- (7) Ask the Sprite to contact the named device.
-- Sprite now asks Nero to touch the hole.
+- Sprite now asks Nero to touch its hole.
 - (8) Ask Ivex about the penguin.
   - This is a little tricky.
 There are several red herrings.
 It's possible that Ivex will leave before the player finds this.
-  - If Ivex leaves, the Easy escape gives the player plenty of time to find the hole.
+  - If Ivex leaves, the Easy escape gives the player plenty of time to find hints to the hole.
 - Player will probably be here on 1st - 3rd playthrough.
 - Sprite now asks Nero for password.
 - (9) Ask Ivex about the snow globe.